MrMaverick79/hookie-app/README.md

 Welcome to **HOOKIE Bookmarks** README.

-==HOOKIE== is a simple to use platform for storing bookmarks in categories-or hooks--in a way that makes them easy to find and access them.
+**HOOKIE** is a simple to use platform for storing bookmarks in categories-or hooks--in a way that makes them easy to find and access them.

 **Features**:

 :file_folder: Easy to use collections to store, edit, and access your links.

-:bookmark_tabs: Tag your links and view similar links in any category
+:bookmark_tabs: Tag your links and view similar links in any category.

-:speech_baloon: Notes for both Hooks and Links so you know why you stored them in the first place.
+:paperclip: Notes for both Hooks and Links so you know why you stored them in the first place.

 :bookmark: View all links in alphabetical order